-Learn to sail a tall ship!
+Learn to restore and sail a tall ship!

 People of all ages and skill levels are welcome.
 You will learn to work from deck and aloft on her 165' tall masts.
 Together we will care for and improve this unique ship and prepare her to eventually sail once again in New York Harbor.

 Volunteering aboard WAVERTREE presents a rare opportunity to learn traditional maritime skills and methods familiar to 19th and 20th century sailors.
 Prior tall ship and sailing experience is a plus, but volunteers from all walks of life to commit to active and lasting participation in the ship’s operation are welcome.
 Experienced hands will have the opportunity to help us train and mentor newcomers in order to support this exciting program.

 Requirements & Commitment

 - Must be at least 16

 - Fitness test for climbers, must be able to walk up gangways and ladders.